Balen-Dev/GitOps/README.md

 - Changes to files under `apps/` or `clusters/` are automatically applied to your Kubernetes cluster.
 - This enables automated and auditable delivery of changes via Git.

+## Continuous Integration & Deployment (CI/CD)

+This project uses GitHub Actions for CI/CD automation:

+- **Testing & Linting:**
+  - Runs `go vet` and `staticcheck` to catch code issues and enforce best practices.
+- **Security Scanning:**
+  - Uses `gosec` to scan the Go codebase for security vulnerabilities.
+- **Docker Image Build & Push:**
+  - Builds the Docker image for the Go service (`services/go`), then pushes it to Docker Hub at `balenabdalla/go-greeting-api`.
+- **Automated Deployment with Flux:**
+  - Once the image is pushed, Flux (configured in the `clusters/dev/flux-system` directory) detects the new image and updates the deployment in the Kubernetes cluster automatically.

+The workflow file can be found at `.github/workflows/go.yaml`.

 ---